DataDog/documentation/content/en/tracing/trace_retention_and_ingestion/_index.md

 | Spans Indexed             | The number of spans indexed by the filter over the selected time period.   |
 | Enabled toggle                 |  Allows filters to be turned on and off.  |

-### Datadog Intelligent Sampling Filter
+#+# Datadog Intelligent Retention Filter

-Intelligent Sampling is always active for your services, and it will keep an assortment of traces to help you monitor the health of your applications.
+Intelligent Retention is always active for your services, and it will keep an assortment of traces to help you monitor the health of your applications.

-Intelligent Sampling retains:
+Intelligent Retention retains:

  - Errors, including Error Diversity (response code 400s, 500s, etc).
  - High Latency in the different quartiles `p75`, `p90`, `p95`.